top of page

 Untitled_Artwork 12_edited.png

-treatment, and medical innovation?
+treatment, and innovation?

 How Does This Affect Women?

-When It Comes to Diagnosis...
+When It Comes To Diagnosis...

-There Is Delayed Diagnosis Due To Gender
+There Is Delayed Diagnosis

 Untitled_Artwork 11 copy_edited.png